Vaibhaw0066/CBSE_Web_Scrapper/README.md

 # CBSE_Web_Scrapper

-This scrip uses Beautiful soup and selenium to scrap  affiliation numbers of all CBSE school across India .
+This script uses Beautiful soup and selenium to scrap  affiliation numbers of all CBSE school across India .
 This script is designed and implemented for autonomous and dynamic scrapping of affiliation number .

 Flow of script : -